rogerpadilla/prouter/README.md

     // req.listening will be true when this callback was called due to a
     // client-side navigation (useful to differentiate client-side vs
-    // server.side rendering - when using a mix of both SSR and CSR) if (req.listening) {
+    // server-side rendering - when using a mix of both SSR and CSR) if (req.listening) {
       const title = inferTitleFromPath(req.originalUrl, APP_TITLE);
       updatePageTitle(title);